nsiatras/programming-languages-benchmark/README.md

 # Programming Languages Benchmark

 This repository holds a matrix multiplication benchmark written for different programming languages.
-In case you want to write this benchmark to an other language, feel free to contact me.
+In case you want to write this benchmark to an other language and see it published here, feel free to contact me.

 The matrices are of size 1024x1024 (1.073.741.824 multiplication and addition operations) and I populated them with random values between 0.0 and 1.0.
 Each experiment is run 5 times and the total time it took to complete is displayed as a result.